lucasm/findto/README.md

 ## 🔵 Criteria

-All the external search sources, contents and services available on Findto are selected based on the criteria of: 1) Service popularity; 2) Open access; 3) Accessibility, privacy and copyright policies;
+All the search sources, external contents and services available on Findto are selected based on the criteria of: 1) Service popularity; 2) Open access; 3) Accessibility, privacy and copyright policies;

 ## 🟡 Donations

-If you like Findto ✨ get benefits ✨ making a donation.
-Help us make Findto better!
+If you like Findto, get benefits ✨ making a donation.
+Your support helps to keep the project running and improving.

 - [Support on Patreon](https://patreon.com/findto)
 - [One-time donation via Ko-Fi](https://ko-fi.com/findto)
 - [GitHub Sponsors](https://github.com/sponsors/lucasm)

+## 🟠 Supporters

+Donate and get your name or banner listed here.

 ## 🔴 Contributions

-FIndto is 100% open source and we welcome contributions.
+We welcome contributions.
 You can help by:

-- Bug fixes.
+- Bugfixes.
 View opened [Issues](https://github.com/lucasm/findto/issues) before send pull requests.

-- New ideas.
-For backlog, check [Projects](https://github.com/lucasm/findto/projects) board.
+- Ideas.
+Have a new idea?
+Open a [Issue](https://github.com/lucasm/findto/issues) or [Discussion](https://github.com/lucasm/findto/discussions).

 - Translations.
 Do you want to translate Findto to your language?
 Check [Docs](https://github.com/lucasm/findto/wiki).

+- For backlog, check [Projects](https://github.com/lucasm/findto/projects) board.

 ## 🟣 Legal

 Findto is built with privacy in mind and don't store searches.

-Findto displays content from external services without review and include materials protected by intellectual property, solely for user convenience.
-We respect the rights of third parties and ask that you do the same.
+Findto displays content from external services without review and materials protected by intellectual property.

 [Privacy Policy](https://findto.app/privacy) | [Terms of Service](https://findto.app/terms)